 6.4 SDAP Sublayer

 In MR-DC with 5GC, the network may host up to two SDAP protocol entities for each individual PDU session, one for MN and another one for SN (see clause 8.1).
 The UE is configured with one SDAP protocol entity per PDU session.

+6.X BAP Sublayer

+In EN-DC and NR-DC, IAB-node and IAB-donor-DU can be configured with BAP sublayer for backhaul traffic (as described in TS 38.300 [3] and TS 38.340 [Xy]).
+In EN-DC, the BAP sublayer routes the backhaul traffic via only the NR interface.
+In NR-DC, the BAP sublayer can route the backhaul traffic via the two NR interfaces to the same IAB-donor.

 7 RRC related aspects